SkygearIO/chat-SDK-iOS/docs/UIKit/ConversationView.md

 Conversation View fetches messages for a specific conversation and provide UI to send messages to the conversation.

-You can create your View Controller and extending the Conversation List View and directly set it as the `Custom Class` in your storyboard.
+You can customize the Conversation View by create your own view controller that extends the Conversation View.
+Make sure you set your own view controller as the `Custom Class` in your storyboard.

 ```swift
 import SKYKitChat